 The Workload Committee's mission is to ensure, to the extent practicable, that every defender organization in the nation can reliably demonstrate the appropriate level of resources it needs to ensure that each one of its lawyers can provide reasonably effective assistance of counsel to each of their clients under prevailing professional norms.
-The Workload Committee is currently co-chaired by Stephen Hanlon, NAPD General Counsel, and Mark Stephens, NAPD Chair and District Defender for the Public Defender’s Community Law Office in Knoxville, TN.
+The Workload Committee is currently chaired by Mark Stephens, who for 16 years ran the Public Defenders Community Law Office in Knoxville, TN.
 You can access the Workloads Committee Brochure HERE.

 NAPD believes the time has come for every public defense provider to develop, adopt, and institutionalize meaningful workload standards in its jurisdiction.
 In March 2015, NAPD released its Workloads Position Paper.
 Based on the conviction that a lawyer’s well-spent time is the single most important factor in a client receiving effective and competent representation, NAPD’s Workload Position Paper strongly recommends that meaningful evidence-based standards for public defense workloads can best be achieved and institutionalized through ongoing, contemporaneous timekeeping by public defense providers.
 This NAPD position paper is the first national statement on workloads to require permanent timekeeping as a condition of meaningful workload evaluation and litigation.
 It significantly advances the campaign to end excessive workloads.

 More and more jurisdictions are engaging in workload evaluations.
 Currently, workloads studies of this kind are being conducted in the systems of Indiana, ew Mexico and Oregon.
 Workloads studies were completed in Colorado, Louisiana, Missouri, and Rhode Island.
 Tennessee's workloads study was completed and is being reevaluated.
 This body of data is a significant development in the decades-long effort to end excessive workloads.
 These public defender organizations will now have standing to lead criminal justice reform because they have first reformed themselves with this remarkable cultural revolution.